ShaunCurtis/CEC.Blazor/Building a Blazor Project - Part 2.md

 ```

-There's a DB DataSet for each record that needed retrieval.
+The DBContext has a DB DataSet for each record.
 Each DB DataSet is linked to a view in *OnModelCreating()*.
-The WeatherForecast application is very simple as we only have one record type.
+The WeatherForecast application is very simple as it only have one record type.

 ```c#
 public class WeatherForecastDbContext : DbContext